-Find out if your music will be turned down by YouTube, Spotify, TIDAL, Apple Sound Check and more.
+Find out if your music will be turned down by YouTube, Spotify, TIDAL, Apple Music and more.
 Discover your music's Loudness Penalty score, for free.

 We all hate sudden changes in loudness - they're the #1 source of user complaints.

 To avoid this and save us from being "blasted" unexpectedly, online streaming services measure loudness, and turn down music recorded at higher levels.
 We call this reduction the "Loudness Penalty" - the higher the level your music is mastered at, the bigger the penalty could be.
 But all the streaming services achieve this in different ways, and give different values, which makes it really hard to know how big the Loudness Penalty will be for your music...

-Simply select any WAV, MP3 or AAC file above, and within seconds we'll provide you with an accurate measurement of the Loudness Penalty for your music on four of the most popular music streaming services, plus a "ballpark" estimate for Apple Sound Check, which is used by Apple's radio streaming service.
+Simply select any WAV, MP3 or AAC file above, and within seconds we'll provide you with an accurate measurement of the Loudness Penalty for your music on many of the most popular music streaming services, and allow you to preview how it will sound for easy comparison with your favorite reference material.

 Your file will not be uploaded, meaning this process is secure and anonymous.

 Do you have any questions?
 Get in touch.

 Find out how to optimize your music for impactful, punchy playback (and maximum encode quality) for all the online streaming services.
 Plus, receive a Loudness Penalty Report for your file that explains in detail what all the numbers mean.Analyze another file

 Online streaming services measure loudness, and turn down loud music to avoid "blasting" listeners with sudden changes in loudness.